ABCD-ReproNim/exercises/week_2/week_2_year_3_quiz.md

 ### Quiz Instructions

-In this Week 2 Quiz, we will ask you a few questions about ABCD Study data and you will complete a few exercises about shell and git basics.
+In this Week 2 Quiz, we will ask you a few questions about ABCD Study data and you will complete a few exercises using DEAP and about shell and git basics.

-If you have access to ABCD Study data, then we recommend that you also complete the Week 2 Bonus Quiz on DEAP.
-This bonus quiz is not required if you do not have access to ABCD data.

 ***